Career Readiness for Students → Explore High School Plans → Computer Science

 The sequence of four courses is designed to give a thorough background in all aspects of Computer Science and blends academic, technical and workplace skills to prepare to college or career.
 The POS contains a minimum of four credits and includes relevant courses and a capstone experience such as an internship or a college course.

-4th year options: Microcomputer Operating Systems (CyberWatch) A/B; Ethics and the Computer Age (CyberWatch) A/B, Internship or Dual Enrollment courses.
+4th year options: Cybersecurity Capstone, Computer Programming 3, Internship or Dual Enrollment courses.

-Students have the potential to earn college credits with two Advanced Placement course in the Program of Study as well as other college credits from CyberWatch or other Dual Enrollment courses.
+Students have the potential to earn college credits with two Advanced Placement course in the Program of Study as well as other college credits from Dual Enrollment courses.
 Eligible students may also earn workplace experience through internship program.

 The Computer Science POS may help prepare students for the following Information Technology or Computer Science careers.